 6. Prevent ovarian cysts.
 Ovarian cysts are sacs filled with fluid that form on or in your ovary and about 10 out of 100 women have them.
 They may or may not be painful, but your doctor still needs to address them to identify the underlying cause.
 Skipping your period by using birth control pills (or other hormonal methods) can prevent these cysts from forming or help eliminate any you currently have.

 7. Enjoy carefree travel and hobbies.
 If you’ve planned a weekend at the beach or want to wear those new white pants you just bought, you don’t want to have to worry about tampons and pads.
 With your doctor’s guidance, you can learn how to use birth control to ensure you don’t have a period during this time.
 That way, you can enjoy your activities carefree.

 Sometimes skipping your period means enjoying your best friend’s wedding or your COVID-19-friendly vacation that much more.
 Plus, if you have painful symptoms or excessive menstrual bleeding that interferes with daily life every month, you might like a break from it for a while.

 Some people may not like the thought of having to take a pill every day.
 Another option is using a vaginal ring contraceptive to skip periods.
 Normally, you would place the ring in your vagina and wear it for three weeks and then take it out for seven days to have a period.
 Then you would insert a new ring.
 But if you immediately insert a new ring after the three weeks end, you’ll avoid your period.
-Fertility is also promptly restored after discontinuing the use of either methods.
+Fertility returns quickly after discontinuing the use of either methods.